 Be sure you don't miss temporary exhibitions at Musée d'Orsay

-Published on 17 October 2017 in Exhibitions & Museums
+Published on 19 June 2015 in Exhibitions and Museums

 The painter Pierre Bonnard will be honored at the Orsay Museum until 19th July, while lovers of Italian art won't want to miss the Dolce Vita exhibition which runs until 13th September.
 Guest at Les Plumes Hotel are just minutes from these prestigious temporary exhibitions!

 Painter, sculptor and engraver, Pierre Bonnard was a leading player in the development of modern art.
 His magnificent creations are the subject of a temporary exhibition at the Musée d'Orsay from 17th March to 19th July.
 Bonnard was a truly comprehensive artist, and he used his talent in a variety of very different forms.
 His work includes animated landscapes, urban landscapes, portraits, nudes, figures, still lifes, interiors, flowers and fruits and people, and is noted for its humour and imagination.
 Pierre Bonnard chose the painter Gauguin as his role model, and after discovering the Japanese print in 1890 it became his passion.
 The creator of "The plaid blouse" belongs to the Nabis group, a school of painters that also counted Julian, Maurice Denis, Edouard Vuillard, Paul Ranson, Paul Sérusier and Gabriel Ibels among its members.
 All of his work from the smallest to the largest piece exudes humour, charm, vitality and elegance.